Strong local uniqueness for the vacant set of random interlacements: Useful facts

 to denote the {\em interlacement} and {\em vacant} set corresponding to the $Z$, respectively.
 The number $n_Z$ may or may not be random, i.e. {\em vary} with $\omega$, and the $Z_k$'s will typically be excursions between boxes which we now introduce,.
 Given a length scale $L \geq 1$ and a rescaling parameter $K \geq 100$, both integer, we consider boxes $C_z \subset \tilde{C}_z \subset \tilde{D}_z \subset D_z \subset {U}_z$ attached to points $z \in \Z^d$, where

 (all tacitly viewed as subsets of $\Z^d$).
-In case we work with more than one scale in a given context we sometimes explicitly refer to the associated length scale $L$ by writing $C_{z,L}= C_z, \tilde{C}_{z,L}=\tilde{C}_z$ etc. We use capital letters $L, L_0, N$ throughout the article to denote various length scales.
+In case we work with more than one scale in a given context we sometimes explicitly refer to the associated length scale $L$ by writing $C_{z,L}= C_z, \tilde{C}_{z,L}=\tilde{C}_z$ etc.

 For $z \in \mathbb{L}= L\Z^d$ and $u>0$, abbreviating $N_{D, U}^u$ in \eqref{def:N_AU} as $N^u_{z} = N^u_{z, L}$ when $( D, U) = ( D_{z}, U_{z})$ as in \eqref{def:CDU}, we introduce in the notation of \eqref{eq:I(Z)}, The quantities $\overline Z_z^u, Z_z^{u}$ and $\overline{\mathcal{V}}_z^u, \mathcal{V}_z^{u} $ are a priori defined under $\P$ (see \eqref{eq:RI_Z}) and $\widetilde Z_z^u, \widetilde{\mathcal{V}}_z^u $ under $\widetilde \P_{\mathcal{C}}$, and all quantities in \eqref{eq:3Vs} are naturally declared under $\mathbb Q_{\mathcal{C}}$ any coupling of $(\P, \widetilde \P_{\mathcal{C}})$ (such as the one from Lemma~\ref{L:RI_basic_coupling}).
 We seldom add subscripts $L$, e.g.~write $ Z_{z,L}^u$ or $\mathcal{V}_{z,L}^u$ instead of $Z_z^u$ or $\mathcal{V}_z^u$, to insist on the scale $L$ used in defining $\mathbb{L}$ and the sets $ D_z$ and $ U_z$.